agsb/wirewp/README.md

 Sockets uses a designator with spacing ( 4 or 7 ) and number of pins (slim, 6 to 28 or wide, 24 to 64)

-### Colors
+### Wire Colors

 There are any consensus about colors of wires ?
 Which color for VSS, for VCC, for Address, Data, Controls, Inputs, Outputs ?
-But for wire colors there is a designator, and use with DC power
+But for wire colors there is a designator, and some tips for using.

 | Colour | Number Designator | Use |
 | :---: | :---: | :---: |